AFKWarrior28/ClassDAmp/README.md

 # ClassDAmp
-Class-D Amplifier soldering and electronics exercise at the University of Waterloo, Department of Physics.
+Class-D Amplifier soldering and electronics exercise at the University of Waterloo, Department of Physics and Astronomy.

+In order to recieve a kit, you must complete the Science Resource Shop Orientation course (self-register on LEARN).
+Once that is complete, please email me at j6hao@uwaterloo.ca to arrange for a kit pickup.

+# Science Resource Shop
+The [Science Resource Shop](https://uwaterloo.ca/science-technical-services/about-science-technical-services/science-resource-shop) is located in the room PHY135.
+Besides soldering, they offer a wide array of tools and machines such as lathes, mills, bandsaws, and 3D printers.
+I highly recommend exploring the various tools offered to create a unique housing for your speaker and PCB.
+A sample 3D design is included in this repository, and I encourage you to improve upon my design.

-# Softwares
+# PCB Design
-All PCB design is conducted using the free software KiCAD.
+All PCB design is conducted using the free software [KiCAD](https://www.kicad.org).
+All final design files for the PCB are included in this repository, and I encourage you to explore them and improve upon my design.

-# 3D Printing
+# Speaker Housing
 The speaker boxes are designed to share the same back.
 The back can be mounted on the box using magnets, but the tolerances allow for a good friction fit.
-Included in the design are sockets for 4x 8-32 heated inserts for mounting the speaker and 3x 4-40 or M3 set screws for mounting the PCB.
+Included in the design are sockets for 4x 8-32 heat-set inserts for mounting the speaker and 3x 4-40 or M3 set screws for mounting the PCB.
+The 3 mounting holes on the PCB are sized for M3 but are also compatable with 4-40 fittings.

+# Custom Development Area
+The custom development area included on the ClassDAmp PCB is an area for you to explore and create.
+Before soldering components to the PCB, it is recommended that you test your circuit on a breadboard.
+After building on the custom development area, use an external power supply (not USB-C!) to check the functionality of your ciruit to prevent any damage to your power supply in the event of a short circuit.